 Certain assets and liabilities are measured at fair value on a non-recurring basis using Level 3 inputs as defined in ASC 820.
 These assets are not measured at fair value on an ongoing basis but are subject to fair value adjustments only in certain circumstances.
 Included in this category are goodwill, radio broadcasting licenses and other intangible assets, net, that are written down to fair value when they are determined to be impaired, as well as content assets that are periodically written down to net realizable value.
-The Company recorded an impairment charge of approximately \$84.4 million and \$10.6 million for the years ended December 31, 2020 and 2019, respectively, related to goodwill and radio broadcasting licenses.
+There was no impairment recorded for the year ended December 31, 2021 and the Company recorded an impairment charge of approximately \$84.4 million for the year ended December 31, 2020 related to goodwill and radio broadcasting licenses.

-As of December 31, 2020, the total recorded carrying values of goodwill and radio broadcasting licenses were approximately \$223.4 million and \$484.1 million, respectively.
+As of December 31, 2021, the total recorded carrying values of goodwill and radio broadcasting licenses were approximately \$223.4 million and \$505.2 million, respectively.
 Pursuant to ASC 350, "Intangibles - Goodwill and Other," for the year ended December 31, 2020, the Company recorded an impairment charge of approximately \$15.9 million related to its Atlanta market and Indianapolis market goodwill balances and also an impairment charge of approximately \$68.5 million associated with our Atlanta, Cincinnati, Dallas, Houston, Indianapolis, Philadelphia, Raleigh, Richmond and St. Louis market radio broadcasting licenses.
-For the year ended December 31, 2019, the Company recorded impairment charges totaling approximately \$4.8 million related to our Indianapolis and Detroit radio broadcasting licenses and totaling approximately \$5.8 million goodwill balances in our digital segment.
 A description of the Level 3 inputs and the information used to develop the inputs is discussed in Note 4 - Goodwill, Radio Broadcasting Licenses and Other Intangible Assets.

-(s) Software and Web Development Costs
+(r) Software and Web Development Costs

 The Company capitalizes direct internal and external costs incurred to develop internal-use computer software during the application development stage pursuant to ASC 350-40, "Intangibles - Goodwill and Other."
 Internal-use software is amortized under the straight-line method using an estimated life of three years.
-All web development costs incurred in connection with operating our websites are accounted for under the provisions of ASC 350-40 and ASC 350-50, "Website Development Costs", unless a plan exists or is being developed to market the software externally.
+All web development costs incurred in connection with operating our websites are accounted for under the provisions of ASC 350-40 and ASC 350-50, "Website Development Costs" unless a plan exists or is being developed to market the software externally.
 The Company has no plans to market software externally.

-(t) Redeemable noncontrolling interests
+(s) Redeemable noncontrolling interests